esprit-dev/homebridge-dummy/README.md

 ## Credits

 Special thanks to [@nfarina](https://github.com/nfarina) for creating the original version of this plugin and maintaining it for almost 10 (!!!) years

+[Keryan Belahcene](https://www.instagram.com/keryan.me) for creating the [Flume](https://github.com/homebridge-plugins/homebridge-flume) banner image which was adapted for use with this plugin

 And to the amazing creators/contributors of [Homebridge](https://homebridge.io) who made this plugin possible!